richtastic/ff/src/3DR/wiki/app.md

 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+- filter on initial / final F

-- semidense points missing initial mached points
+- semidense points missing initial matched points
+	- those corners are not involved in the samples

+- initial matches
+	- optimum location
+	- discard based on updated SAD scores
+	- discard based on F distances
+- neighborhood matches
+	- ""

+- affine matrixes are throwing off matches?

+- why are initial matches so much better than neighborhood matches ?

 - sizes A & B are the same --- the extraction size in EITHER IMAGE after the transform (identity or affine match)